Each year, 60 billion chickens are raised for their meat and eggs globally. They represent 70% of the biomass of all bird life on Earth.

 Nursing sows are typically kept in gestation crates, which allow them no room at all to move whilst they suckle their young.

-For populations who do not contract ASF, they may either live in large, multi-storey "pig hotels", never feeling natural ground beneath them or seeing daylight for their entire lives.
+For populations who do not contract ASF, they may either live in large, multi-storey "pig hotels", never feeling natural ground beneath them nor seeing daylight for their entire lives.
 Although pigs are naturally lean, they are grossly overfed by humans to make them fat in readiness for slaughter.
-Pigs are stunned on their way to be slaughtered by having their throats slit, but it has been shown that stunning is not 100% effective, meaning that many pigs will be fully conscious when their throat is slit.
+Pigs are stunned on their way to be slaughtered and having their throats slit, but it has been shown that stunning is not 100% effective, meaning that many pigs are still fully conscious when their throat is slit.

 Around 1.5 billion cows are exploited annually around the world for their milk and meat.